|

 the gutters.
 Ten years later, when I visited my little brother at Wahlstatt, I

+saw my handkerchief still tied up high in the air.
 My friend Frankenberg was the first victim of the war as far

+as I know.
 I liked very much better the Institution of Lichterfelde.
 I

 did not feel so isolated from the world and began to live a little more like a

+human being.
 My happiest reminiscences of Lichterfelde are those of the

 great sports when my opponent was Prince Frederick Charles.
 The Prince gained